SamZayd/react_proj/README.md

 2. # [**`Props`**](https://github.com/SamZayd/react_proj/tree/master/Practice%20Files/Props)

-         "Props'' is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+         "Props" is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

          But the important part here is that data with props are being passed in a unidirectional flow.

          in a React component, props are variables passed to it by its parent component.

          Props help components communicate with one another.
-Props nothing but properties
+Props nothing but **properties**